emma-ladouceur/conservation/_posts/2017-07-02-Pirate Plots and Yarrr.md

 > Note: I first heard about Pirate Plots from [Rbloggers](https://www.r-bloggers.com/the-pirate-plot-an-r-pirates-favorite-plot/), who told me, 'Don't use barplots!', and showed me a convincing argument of  [why](https://www.r-bloggers.com/the-pirate-plot-2-0-the-rdi-plotting-choice-of-r-pirates/).
 I then found [Nathan Philips](https://ndphillips.github.io/) helpful [Pirate's Guide to R](https://ndphillips.github.io/piratesguide.html), which contains a nice section which helps one to get familiar with his package, [yarrr](https://ndphillips.github.io/yarrr.html), now available on [CRAN](https://cran.r-project.org/web/packages/yarrr/index.html), which is the package you need to create his game-changing Pirate Plots.

-Pirate plots also now have pre-set [Themes](https://www.r-bloggers.com/the-new-and-improved-pirateplot-now-with-themes/) That offer options with  everything set for you, but this post will cover custom adjustments and extra tweaks to create a publication ready pirate plot, as R-bloggers already covers the themes well.
+Pirate plots also now have pre-set [Themes](https://www.r-bloggers.com/the-new-and-improved-pirateplot-now-with-themes/) That offer options with  everything set for you, but this post will cover custom adjustments and extra tweaks to create a publication-ready pirate plot, as R-bloggers already covers the themes well.

 > To The Point: Why a Pirate Plot?
 Well it doesn't take much convincing when you examine the elements of a pirate plot below: